gstragand/GVal/README.md

 GVal
 ====

-Python code for data exploration of massive amouts of data in JSON format
+Python code for data exploration of massive amounts of data in JSON format

 Documentation at: http://georgestragand.com/pythonJSONdistribution.html